 This mirrors a general frustration I’ve had for a while: often experienced programmers are expected, at any time, in any context, to patiently entertain questions from new users and to help them out.
 Well, I don’t want to.

 People have called this “elitist”.
 Yes, it is, and I don’t think there’s anything wrong with that.
 Experienced programmers are experts and there’s nothing wrong in wanting to talk only to fellow experts.
-Do graduated doctors have to constantly entertain basic medical questions from first-year students at every turn?
+Do graduated doctors have to constantly entertain basic medical questions from first-year students?

 Important note: elitism is not the same as being condescending, treating people as idiots, or otherwise acting like an asshole.
 It’s simply about accepting that sometimes experts want to talk to experts, and not beginners.

-A lot of discussion surrounding programming happens on the internet, in spaces where everyone is free to join.
-This is really great for many reasons, but it does almost always have the side-effect that every space becomes a “help new users out” space, whether it’s desired or not, especially those focused on a specific topic.
+A lot of discussion surrounding programming happens on the internet in spaces where everyone is free to join.
+This is really great for many reasons, but it does have the side-effect that many spaces becomes a “help new users out” space, whether it’s desired or not.

 Even projects and communities which are very explicitly aimed towards expert users – such as suckless – will get a fair share of very basic newbie questions.
 Suckless programs are configured by changing the C code; if you don’t know the basics of C then you’re simply not the intended audience.
 It’s like complaining you can’t understand a book written in Amharic.